PaulKinlan/paul.kinlan.me/content/2017-04-23-minifying-custom-elements.markdown

 I think it was worth it.
 The element is now 7917 bytes vs 11700 bytes which is roughly 33% smaller, so I am happy.
-I also now have a process that I can use across my other elements and everything is encapsulted into this one package.
+I also now have a process that I can use across my other elements and everything is encapsulated into this one package.

 I backed myself into a corner with my choice of inlining the CSS and HTML but I still think it is the best solution for building custom elements.